BreakoutMentors/Python-Resources/trees.md

 mario_tree('----')  # step, jump OR jump, step OR step, step, step
 ```

 Generate a tree with all the valid moves and display it.

+Bonus challenge: write a function for the tree to return the total number of paths possible.
+Hint: count the terminating leaf nodes using recursion.

 [Here is a finished example if you need it](https://trinket.io/library/trinkets/2b0603d822)